CodeRichBob/Eqa/README.md

 # Ergo Coding Assignment
-This repo contains problems for the Ergo Quantum coding assignment.
+This repo contains solutions for the Ergo Quantum coding assignment.